 - 4. How has President Trump affected ICE?

 - 5. What if I am arrested by ICE in Las Vegas, NV?

-U.S. Immigration and Custom Enforcement (ICE) is the primary investigative agency for the U.S. Department of Homeland Security (DHS).
-ICE's mission is to advance homeland security through enforcing federal laws regarding border control, customs, and immigration rules.
+U.S. Immigration and Customs Enforcement (ICE) is the primary investigative agency for the U.S. Department of Homeland Security (DHS).
+ICE's mission is to advance homeland security by enforcing federal laws regarding border control, customs, and immigration rules.
 In short, ICE agents seek out non-citizens who may either:

 - have a conviction(s) for deportable crime(s),